Fiori-Tracker/fioritracker.github.io/2007FPS01/ca.md

-# Catalog Apps Report
+# Catalog Apps Report - List of apps in a catalog from the chosen system

-Addon provides application list of the chosen catalog.
-Addon collects it from Managed system and enables display from Central system.
+Application provides the list of applications from one catalog on a chosen system.

 ### Location
 Has two parts: